entrypoint-lv/DataTableQueryBuilder/README.md

     > The CreateResponse method will use AutoMapper to convert the data returned by LINQ query to a JSON data array expected by datatable.

-Let's review the following datatable request:
+Let's review how this approach works with the following datatable request:

 ```js
 search: [{'fullName' : 'John'}, {'companyName': 'Goo'}, {'posts': 'Some title'}]
 sort: [{'posts' : 'asc'}]
 ```

-Here, the `companyName` field's name doesn't match the entity's property name, so we need to tell the builder which entity's property to use by utilizing the ``UseSourceProperty`` method:
+Here, the `companyName` field's name doesn't match with any of the entity's property names, so we need to tell the builder which entity's property to use by utilizing the ``UseSourceProperty`` method:

 ```c#
 o.ForField(f => f.CompanyName, o => o.UseSourceProperty(u => u.Company!.Name));
 ```

-If we are unable to filter or sort the data just by matching the property's value, we can specify a LINQ expressions that will be used to filter/sort the data by using the ``SearchBy`` and ``OrderBy`` methods:
+As described before, if we are unable to filter or sort the data just by matching the property's value, we can specify a LINQ expressions that will be used to filter/sort the data by using the ``SearchBy`` and ``OrderBy`` methods:

 ```c#
 o.ForField(f => f.Posts, o => {